healthyhomeuk/healthyhome/_docs/system-overview/parameter-guide.md

 ### PM10 Particle Count

 The PM10 particle count is a measure of liquid and solid particles present in the air which are at a diameter of between 7.5 and 10µm.
+An example of a PM10 particulate is dust.[^4]

 <table>
   <thead>